• About Us

 2 teaspoon chili powder, 1 teaspoon ground cumin, 1 teaspoon oregano, 1 teaspoon garlic powder, 1 teaspoon onion powder, 1 teaspoon smoked paprika, 1 teaspoon Kosher salt, ½ teaspoon cayenne, ½ teaspoon ground black pepper, 1 tablespoon all-purpose flour

 • Add the Ro-tel and beef stock.
 Cook until thickened somewhat and most of the liquid has cooked down, about 10 minutes.
-The mixture should feel wet, but not runny, but also not dry.
+The mixture should feel wet, but not runny, and also not dry.

 ½ can Ro-tel, 1 cup beef broth